 First, know who your ideal influencer is

-This is the most fun part as you can let your creativity run wild as you imagine your ideal influencer and how they might promote your business.
+This is the fun part as you can let your creativity run wild as you imagine your ideal influencer and how they might promote your business.
 But it’s not always the easiest part, because you need to be realistic as well.
-Maybe you have dreamed about Jake Gyllenhaal and his puggle Boo Radley to promote your dog treat company (I mean, have you seen Jake Gyllenhaal and Boo Radley together?), or Kendall Jenner to shower your beauty products with compliments to her 121M Instagram followers – but for a lot of us, that’s not realistic.
+Maybe you have dreamed about Jake Gyllenhaal and his puggle Boo Radley promoting your dog treat company, or Kendall Jenner showering your beauty products with compliments to her 205M Instagram followers – but for a lot of us, that’s not realistic.

-In reality, the influencers who will promote your products better are those who:
+In reality, the influencers who will promote your products are those who:

 - Fit your product’s targeted audience

 - Share the same voice and values with your brand

 - Have a number of followers that fit your budget and goals

 - Have excellent engagement with those followers

 And then we go into details that depend on your type of campaign, such as: